Heat flux

-Heat flux or thermal flux, sometimes also referred to as heat flux density, heat-flow density or heat flow rate intensity is a flow of energy per unit area per unit time.
-In SI its units are watts per square metre (W/m2).
+In physics and engineering, heat flux or thermal flux, sometimes also referred to as heat flux density, heat-flow density or heat-flow rate intensity, is a flow of energy per unit area per unit time.
+Its SI units are watts per square metre (W/m2).
 It has both a direction and a magnitude, and so it is a vector quantity.
 To define the heat flux at a certain point in space, one takes the limiting case where the size of the surface becomes infinitesimally small.

 Heat flux is often denoted $\vec{\phi}_\mathrm{q}$, the subscript q specifying heat flux, as opposed to mass or momentum flux.
 Fourier's law is an important application of these concepts.

 Fourier's law

 For most solids in usual conditions, heat is transported mainly by conduction and the heat flux is adequately described by Fourier's law.

 Fourier's law in one dimension

 where $k$ is the thermal conductivity.
 The negative sign shows that heat flux moves from higher temperature regions to lower temperature regions.